filoscoder/dry-on-react/README.md

 # Contribution
 There is no structure on this repo, if you want to benefit from this repo give a STAR or FORK it!
-Otherwise you want to add your piece, please don't hesitate and send me a PR!
+Otherwise, if you want to add your piece, please don't hesitate and send me a PR!
+- Please specify the enviroment: React | Javascript